impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 load test_helper
 ```

 Without getting too in-the-weeds, the `load` command comes from the BATS repo.
-Here's [the docs on that command](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#load-share-common-code).
+Here's [the docs on that command](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#load-share-common-code){:target="_blank" rel="noopener"}.
 The above line of code loads a file called `test_helper` in the `rbenv` repo, which defines functions like `assert_success` and `assert_line` which make our `commands.bats` file easier to read and write.

 The syntax is pretty readable, IMHO.
 The first spec looks like this: